ji-zai/personal-site/content/scratch/seek-truth-beats.md

 	- Feeling definitely impacts thinking.
 And it seems like thinking may impact feeling as well.
 It seems like it.
 - **Sensitivity**
 	- My hunch is that most feeling is subconscious.
 Most of us, most of the time, have no idea what we're actually feeling.
+	- There are plenty of examples that demonstrate this:
-	- A simple example to illustrate this: tension building up over time without us realizing it.
+		- tension building up over time without us realizing it.
 They say many illnesses are rooted in the build up of stress over long periods of time.
 We only take action when we perceive it strongly enough.
 But the truth is likely that it's been building up subconsciously for a long, long time.
+		- Only realizing what you were feeling after the fact, not in the moment.
-	- And this is why it is our "self-delusion" because we don't even see what's going on.
+	- And this is why it is our "self-delusion" because we're deluded about a system that governs our behavior.
 	- Is the degree to which you understand what you're actually feeling in this given moment.
-	- Sensitivity changes over time, and is probably influenced by many factors.
+	- Some notes on sensitivity:
+		- Changes over time.
+You could be more sensitive in one moment, but that sensitivity changes due to other factors (e.g. if you're feeling too stuffed, or have some great pain, you probably aren't as sensitive to other subtler feelings).
 - **Self-delusion.**
 	- What it is.
 	- Feelings are where our biases are embedded.